1165 København K

-Arbejdernes Landsbank is amongst the nation’s 7 largest banks with over 70 branches across the country.
-According to Ulla Pederson at the Sluseholmen branch (Sydhavn), ”there are no fees involved in setting up an account and all information is available online in English.
-The time to set up an account varies – it could be one week or two but it really depends on how busy we are”.
+Arbejdernes Landsbank is amongst the nation’s seven largest banks with over 70 branches across the country.
+According to Ulla Pederson at the Sluseholmen branch (Sydhavn), there are no fees involved in setting up an account and all information is available online in English.
+The time to set up an account varies – it could be one week or two but it really depends on how busy they are.

-”For students I’d recommend a normal salary account,” she told the University Post, ”we’ll need ID – the yellow card (health insurance card) and passport.
+»For students I’d recommend a normal salary account.
+We’ll need ID – the yellow card (health insurance card) and passport.
 We usually need a tax report from Skat (tax authority) if you require additional services.
-We’ll order the NemID for you if you need to do online home banking.”
+We’ll order the NemID for you if you need to do online home banking,« she says.

 Nordea is the largest financial services group in Northern Europe and operates numerous branches in Copenhagen and across Denmark.

 The bank was too busy to speak to the University Post about its services in all of the three branches that we visited, so Nordea is evidently a popular choice for customers in the capital.

 The bank does not offer private online banking in English but does provide services in Danish, Norwegian, Swedish and Finnish, and can charge small fees to its basic account, up to DKK 340 per year.